 Gorilla tracking safety in national parks!
 Rwanda is one of the East African countries which in May 2017 through its tourism regulatory arm of government increased the cost of the gorilla trekking permit from $US750 to $US1500.
-The justification was that the extra money is needed to expand the park.
-It’s a controversial move that has priced the experience out of many people’s reach (particularly as only 10 per cent of the fee goes back to the local community).
-But as local tourism the country has luxury lodges here that charge $2000 a night this there makes it even a luxury gorilla trekking destination and as well this pushes them for more gorilla tracking safety precautions in the region.
+The justification was that the extra money was needed to expand the park.
+It’s a controversial move that has priced the experience out of many people’s reach (particularly as only 10 percent of the fee goes back to the local community).
+But as local tourism the country has luxury lodges here that charge $2000 a night this makes it even a luxury gorilla trekking destination and this pushes them for more gorilla tracking safety precautions in the region.

-With the conservation efforts of Dian Fossey, gorilla tourism became the only feasible way to protect and save mountain gorillas from extinction as income from gorilla permits sales finance conservation project including supporting research, paying gorilla doctors, medicines, park staff as well as benefiting the governments where gorillas are located.
+With the conservation efforts of Dian Fossey, gorilla tourism became the only feasible way to protect and save mountain gorillas from extinction as income from gorilla permit sales finance conservation projects including supporting research, paying gorilla doctors, medicines, and park staff as well as benefiting the governments where gorillas are located.

 According to the World Economic Forum, Rwanda is now Africa’s safest nation.
-It’s also one of the continents cleanest and least corrupt and is one of only two countries in the world with a female majority parliament.
-Compared to the rest of wildlife safaris in Africa, gorilla trekking is undoubtedly one of a few adventures in the world that allow tourists to have a close encounter with the Apes while in their natural environment and thus you can make booking with us for this memorable exploration in the land of a thousand hills.
+It’s also one of the continent’s cleanest and least corrupt and is one of only two countries in the world with a female majority parliament.
+Compared to the rest of the wildlife safaris in Africa, gorilla trekking is undoubtedly one of the few adventures in the world that allow tourists to have a close encounter with the Apes while in their natural environment, and you can make a booking with us for this memorable exploration in the land of a thousand hills.

-Accommodation centers (Lodges, Camps and Hotels) are armed guards at all lodges day and night to protect the lodge and ensure travelers safety.
+Accommodation centers (lodges, camps, and hotels) have armed guards on duty 24/7 to protect the lodge and ensure travelers’ safety.
 These guards are mostly ex-military men and others trained with various security companies to provide security services.

-Given the memorable experience you will have encountered, you will go back home with a tone of fanatic experiences and stories to share with your loved ones, friends and family as well as sharing stunning pictures of your entire safari and more so fill like coming back for another extensive holiday.
+Given the memorable experience you will have encountered, you will go back home with a tone of fanatic experiences and stories to share with your loved ones, friends, and family as well as sharing stunning pictures of your entire safari and more so feel like coming back for another extensive holiday.